SteveGaoQX/BayTetra/README.md

 ### Now you can proceed to install the BayTetra package using BayTetra_0.1.0.tar.gz
 install.packages("BayTetra_0.1.0.tar.gz", repos = NULL)

-## the example code provides an example of how to quickly implements the BayTetra
+## Example_code.R provides an example of how to quickly implements the BayTetra

+## BayTetra.pdf is the Roxygen file introduced the details of BayTetra package